Qila Raipur Sports Festival: History and Cultural Impact

 Now sports meets are held almost in every significant village in Punjab.

-Following the Qila Raipur Rural Sports meet the Kalgidhar Tournament of Kamalpur has also completed half-a-century.
+Following the Qila Raipur Rural Sports meet footsteps the Kalgidhar Tournament of Kamalpur has also completed half-a-century.
 Dhudike's Lala Lajpat Rai Memorial Sports Fair has completed three decades.
-Gujarwal, Mullanpur, Sahnewal, Ghungali Rajputtana Hambla., Dhamto are flourishing.
-The -small sports meets of Lalto Kalan, Dhurkot, Rauni, Dyalpur, Rurka Kalan, Bhinder Kalan, Duare-ana are gaining stature day by day.
+Gujarwal, Mullanpur, Sahnewal, Ghungali Rajputtana Hambla, Dhamto are flourishing.
+The mini sports meets of Lalto Kalan, Dhurkot, Rauni, Dyalpur, Rurka Kalan, Bhinder Kalan, Duare-ana are gaining stature day by day and act as competition rehearsal for the coveted Qila Raipur Rural Olympics.

 Three types of competitions are held during rural meets, Purely rural games : Kabaddi, Wrestling, Weight-lifting etc. Modern sports like athletics, hockey, football, volleyball, cycling, handball etc. Performing sports like acrobatics, twisting an iron-rod by placing it on Adam's apple, passing tractor over the rib-ease, cracking a big stone by placing it on the chest etc. Now another colour is also being added to these sports fairs.
 They have got intermixed with folk singing when sun sets after the days sports competitions the notes of music begin to emanate and singing continues, sometimes, late in the night.
 Music contest that was held between Karamjit Dhuri and Jagmohan Kaur at Qila Raipur is still fondly remembered.
 At the Gujarwal Meet the singing of Parminder Sandhu, Hans Raj Hans and Surinder Chhinda and at fairs of Majha region the notes o Toombi (one-stringed instrument) of Amarjit remain fixed in the minds of the people.
+Renowned Kila Raipur singer Kanwar Grewal performed at Qila Raipur Rural Olympics on the 19th Feb 2026.

 Villagers are not just fond of their own competitions they also like to size-up the skill and power of their animals like bulls, horses, dogs on the sports ground.
 Bullockcart racing has become a passion in Punjab.
-Because of a ban on hunting, hound-races are held in Punjab by dangling a bait of fake hare before them.
-At places cock-fights are also held and pigeon fights are contested.
-In some parts of Punjab people indulge in fighting a bull by barehands.
+Because of a ban on hunting, greyhound-races are held in Punjab by dangling a bait of fake hare before them.

-Rural Sports are a personification of the virility of Punjab.
+Rural sports embody the heritage, raw power and virility of Punjab, with the Qila Raipur Rural Olympics standing as their ultimate showcase.